 Ah…the mighty Brussels Sprout.
 Though many kids and adults cringe at the thought of them, I think that if everyone just gave these little veggies a chance, opinions would change.
-Plus, pretty much all veggies are better roasted.
+Plus, pretty much all veggies taste better after they are roasted.

 Prepping Brussels sprouts involves cutting off the ends and peeling away any loose outer layers.
-For this recipe we’ll also be cutting the sprouts – the medium ones get cut in half, the large ones into quarters and small ones get left whole.
-If you do this ahead of time, all you’ll have to do when it comes to cooking time is toss the sprouts with some olive oil, water and salt and pepper and toss them into the oven.
+For this recipe we’ll also be cutting the sprouts.
+The medium ones get cut in half, the large ones into quarters and small ones stay whole.
+If you do this ahead of time, all you’ll have to do when it comes to cooking time is toss the sprouts with some olive oil, water and salt and pepper and throw them in the oven.

 minimal plain side.
 However, I think Brussels sprouts are delicious enough on their own that the salt and pepper is all they need.